jacobkaled/weatherStack/weatherapp/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with Create React App and strongly typed using typescript.

 ## important : API endpoint limitation